Mmaz1988/liger/README.md

  #2 GLUE [/x_e.man(x)] : (10 -o 12)
  #8 GLUE [/P_<e,t>.[/Q_<e,t>.Ax_e[P(x) -> Q(x)]]] : ((10 -o 12) -o ((8 -o 6) -o 6))
 ```
-If the rules are used to produce Glue semantics output, all GLUE nodes are collected and a proof is derived.
-For this, the Glue semantics workbench is used (see [GSWB](https://github.com/Mmaz1988/GlueSemWorkbench_v2/tree/pure%2Bdrt))
+If the rules are used to produce Glue semantics output(by using the `-sem` argument), all GLUE nodes are collected and a proof is derived.
+For this, the Glue semantics workbench is used (see [GSWB](https://github.com/Mmaz1988/GlueSemWorkbench_v2/tree/pure%2Bdrt)).
+It is included in the jar file, but needs to be installed explicitly when trying to build new versions of the project (see section "Installation").

 ```
 Sequent: